 Flawed Prototype: Being the first secret identity for Merlin, he inherits a lot of Merlin's tics and characteristics, which several characters notice.
 On the other hand, only Aivah/Ahnzhelyk has managed to connect the dots.

 Herald: His visit to Ahnzhelyk turned her from High-Class Call Girl to The Chessmaster, basically giving a good kick into motion.
-His arrival in Talkyra was the beginning for Irys, Earl Coris, and Daivyn escape from Delferhak.
+His arrival in Talkyra was the beginning of the escape of Irys, Earl Coris, and Daivyn from Delferhak.